WillNye/cloudumi/README.md

 - To run the API container within Docker, you can also use `docker run`: `docker run -p 8092:8092 --env CONFIG_LOCATION=/configs/development_account/saas_development.yaml --env AWS_PROFILE=NoqSaasRoleLocalDev --volume ~/.aws:/root/.aws --volume ~/.noq:/root/.noq bazel/api:container`
 - All dependencies are stored in `requirements.lock` in the root of the mono repo
 - These dependencies are used by bazel in establishing an hermetic build system - all requirements are cached in a central repository.
-- We use `pip-compile --allow-unsafe --strip-extras --output-file requirements.lock $( find . -type f \( -name "requirements.in" -o -name "requirements-test.in" \))` to generate the set of dependencies by parsing all `requirements.in` and `requirements-test.in` files contained in all the sub-projects of the mono repo.
+- We use `pip-compile --allow-unsafe --output-file requirements.lock $( find . -type f \( -name "requirements.in" -o -name "requirements-test.in" \))` to generate the set of dependencies by parsing all `requirements.in` and `requirements-test.in` files contained in all the sub-projects of the mono repo.
 - Because `pip-compile` optimistically caches all depdendencies, re-running the command will not update all python dependencies, but just look for newly added or freshly removed dependencies
-- To upgrade all dependencies, remove the `requirements.lock` file and re-run the `pip-compile --allow-unsafe --strip-extras --output-file requirements.lock $( find . -type f \( -name "requirements.in" -o -name "requirements-test.in" \))` command
+- To upgrade all dependencies, remove the `requirements.lock` file and re-run the `pip-compile --allow-unsafe --output-file requirements.lock $( find . -type f \( -name "requirements.in" -o -name "requirements-test.in" \))` command

 # Setup your dev environment